 Introducing a safer and more sustainable business model could help to greatly increase your profits, as well as make you a better company in other ways.

-Let’s take a look at five ways in particular that you can do so.
+Let’s take a look at 4 ways in particular that you can do so.

 A safe and sustainable business is not only a good thing from a moral standpoint; it’s good from a business standpoint, too.